vijayganesh-security/attack-resistance/README.md

 # Attack Resistant Defense Mechanisms Website

-## Attack Resistant Defense Mechanisms

 ### Overview of Research
 Attack resistance is a formal framework to evaluate defense mechanisms like ASLR and cryptographic obfuscation.
 It ensures that a protected program (\(P + D\)) is computationally indistinguishable from an ideal program (\(IP\)), even if both have the same bug.
 This means attackers cannot exploit vulnerabilities in \(P + D\) due to the defense mechanism \(D\).
-The framework reduces the attacker's success probability to negligible levels, leveraging security parameters like random seeds.
+The framework reduces the attacker's probability of success to negligible levels, leveraging security parameters like random seeds.
 Variants also address practical, weaker attackers, such as SAT-based models.

 ### Publications: